Barkha/Autonomous-AI-led-CSTR-process-improvement/Hands-on lab/HOL step-by-step - Autonomous Systems.md

 You are going to set the Resource group, create Bonsai Tool Chain, and open Bonsai UI.

-1. Log into your Azure subscription
+1. Log into your Azure subscription.

 2. Select Resource group:

 ![Select Resource Group.](media/1-1.png "Resource Group")

 3. Select Create:

 ![Select Resource Group Create.](media/1-2.png "Resource Group - create")

 4. Name your Resourcegroup and select the subscription and region, select review + create.
 NOTE that your subscription name will vary.
 Note also that Bonsai is only available in US West Geo.

 ![Select Resource Group Name, Geo.](media/1-3.png "Resource Group - create")

 5. Validation should pass.
 Create the resource group.

 ![Create Resource Group.](media/1-4.png "Resource Group - create")

 6. Navigate to the Resource Group (using pop-up after create completes).
 Search for Bonsai.
 Create a Bonsai service.
 This should take a few minutes.

 ![Create Bonsai.](media/1-5.png "Bonsai - create 1")

 ![Create Bonsai.](media/1-6.png "Bonsai - create 2")

 ![Create Bonsai.](media/1-7.png "Bonsai - create 3")

 ![Create Bonsai.](media/1-8.png "Bonsai - create 4")

 ![Create Bonsai.](media/1-9.png "Bonsai - create 5")

 7. Navigate to Bonsai (using pop-up after create completes).
 Search for Bonsai.
 Select Launch Bonsai Workspace.
 You might be prompted for a password.
 Congratulations, you have now created a Bonsai Service!

 ![Launch Bonsai.](media/1-10.png "Bonsai - Launch 1")

 ![Launch Bonsai.](media/1-11.png "Bonsai - Launch 2")

 ### Task 2: Creating a Brain